cda913/BFDP_Metis/MVP.md

 ### To Do

 - Determine if the other types of pages have a different pattern
-- Analyze the technical details
+- Analyze the technical details to see if they offer insights
 - Propose next steps